 Find out how we're revitalising the heart of Te Awa Kairangi ki Tai Lower Hutt.

-What is the Central City Transformation Plan?
+What is the City Centre Framework

 What else is happening?